-F. ENSURE POSTING OF INDIVIDUAL GROSS SCORES:
+B. ENSURE POSTING OF INDIVIDUAL GROSS SCORES:

-Each player who participates in an Interclub match must have a score recorded for the match played.
+- Each player who participates in an Interclub match must have a score recorded for the match played.
 Scores must be posted 'hole by hole' for each player by the host captain and MUST BE ENTERED AS GROSS SCORES.
-Net Double Bogey will be applied automatically.

-A player who starts, but does not complete a hole or has conceded a hole, must record a most likely score for posting purposes.
-Putts not holed inside 5ft or less, add 1 stroke only!
+Net Double Bogey will be applied automatically. - ii.
+A player who starts, but does not complete a hole or has conceded a hole, must record a most likely score for posting purposes (i.e. Entered in Golf Genius as X7).
+Putts not holed inside 5ft or less, add 1 stroke only! - iii.
 For blank hole scores the host captain should input a score of Net Par.
-USGA Most Likely Score Video Captains need to remind players that all 18 holes are in play and every point counts toward the overall Team match (see Interclub Rule 9.F).

-NOTE 1: ALL Regular Season Scores will be posted as "Competition" scores.
-ALL Playoff Scores will be posted as "Competition" Scores.

-NOTE 2: FAILURE TO POST SCORES FROM A MATCH: USGA Handicap System Manual, 8-4 b.
-Penalty Scores for Failure to Post: If a player fails to report a gross score following a match, or if the captain fails to include the score in GHIN, the Interclub Handicap Committee (in this case the CGA) will post a penalty score equal to the lowest/highest Handicap Differential in the scoring record.
-The Handicap Committee is not required to notify the player prior to posting a penalty score.

-- NOTE 3: LIVE SCORING AVAILABLE and RECOMMENDED please make sure to have players verify what is in the APP! - II.
-Although it remains the responsibility of the player to ensure a score is posted after each match, the team Captain is responsible for submitting Interclub match scores in GG.
-These scores must be consistent with the players gross scores on the scorecards collected following each match. - III.
+Captains need to remind players that all 18 holes are in play and every point counts toward the overall Team match (see Interclub Rule 13). - iv.
+NOTE 1: ALL Regular Season scores and Playoff scores will be posted as "Competition" scores to each player's GHIN profile. - v.
+NEW FOR 2023 NOTE 2: FAILURE TO POST SCORES FROM A MATCH: It is the duty of the HOST Captain to post players' scores to GHIN THE SAME DAY OF THE MATCH (by 11:59 pm).
+Failure to do so may result in a match point reduction by the Interclub Committee for the applicable match. - vi.
+NOTE 3: LIVE SCORING AVAILABLE and RECOMMENDED!
+ENSURE players verify what is in the APP compliments what is on the SCORECARDS at the completion of play and before scores are posted to GHIN! - vii.
+Although it remains the responsibility of the player to ensure a score is posted after each match, the HOST Captain is responsible for submitting Interclub match scores in Golf Genius.
+These scores must be consistent with the players gross scores on the paper scorecards collected following each match. - viii.
+NEW FOR 2023 Captains must verify all paper scorecards have a score on EACH hole for EACH player, AND, contains four (4) signatures as verification from each player in each group.
+Scores WILL NOT be adjusted once posted to GHIN, except in the occurrence a Captain mistakenly enters a score incorrectly. - ix.
 The CGA will monitor the posting of scores.
 The procedures recommended for Committee Actions in the USGA Rules of Handicapping Rule 7 will be followed.

-7. PRACTICE ROUNDS:
+9. PRACTICE ROUNDS & HOME TEAM ARRANGEMENTS:

-A. Practice rounds and associated fees are at the discretion of each club.
+Practice rounds and associated fees are at the discretion of each club.
 However, one of the objectives of all the Interclub teams entered is to be competitive and have an equal chance to win the match.
-Therefore, during the playoffs, teams must have the opportunity to schedule practice rounds on the opponent's course at a reasonable time and at an equal rate for both squads.
+Therefore, during the regular season and playoffs, it is strongly encouraged away teams have the opportunity to schedule practice rounds on the opponent's course at a reasonable time and at an equal rate for both squads.

-- B. Practice rounds for visiting teams should be pre-arranged by both captains and the host club.
+- A. Practice rounds for visiting teams should be pre-arranged by both captains and the host club.
 The host club should ensure that practice rounds are scheduled such that the visiting team will be able to reasonably finish in daylight.
-It is recommended that green fees be waived and cart fees applied for the visiting team.
-During the playoffs, and regardless of the type of club (Private vs Semi-Private vs Public), team members should have equal access and equal cost for a practice round. - C. During the regular season and Play-offs, practice on the host course (by a player on either team) on the day of a match is not allowed.
+It is encouraged that green fees be waived and only cart fees applied for the visiting team.
+During the playoffs, and regardless of the type of club (Private vs Semi-Private vs Public), team members should have equal access and equal cost for a practice round. - B. During the regular season and Playoffs, practice on the host course (by a player on either team) on the day of a match is not allowed.
 Penalty for violation of this rule will be disqualification of the player involved from the match.